Kansas City Confidential: Plot

-The ruthless Mr. Big is timing the arrival of an armored car picking up money from a bank and a flower delivery truck, driven by deliveryman Joe Rolfe.
-He plans to rob the armored car with three men: Peter Harris (a gambler wanted for murder); Boyd Kane (a cop killer); and Tony Romano (a womanizing get-away driver).
-When interviewing them, Mr. Big wears a mask so they cannot identify him.
-They were selected because each has a reason for fleeing the United States.

-The plan includes using a duplicate flower delivery truck.
-The robbery and pursuit go as planned, with each crook wearing a mask so none can identify each other.
-The gang arrives in the look-alike floral truck as Rolfe, unaware, drives away.
-The gang subdues the armored car crew, grabs the money and flees.
-Mr. Big gives each gang member a torn King playing card.
-He tells them to hang on to the cards and that, in case something goes wrong and Mr. Big cannot make it, the cards will serve to identify them to whoever he sends.
+The ruthless Mr. Big is timing the arrival of an armored car collecting money from a bank and a flower delivery truck driven by deliveryman Joe Rolfe.
+He plans to rob the armored car with Peter Harris, Boyd Kane and Tony Romano, men whom he interviewed while wearing a mask so that they cannot identify him.
+The plan, which includes a duplicate flower truck, proceeds as planned, and the crooks also wear masks to prevent identification.
+The gang arrives in the lookalike floral truck as Rolfe, unaware, drives away.
+The gang subdues the armored-car crew, grabs the money and flees.
+Mr. Big gives each gang member a torn playing card and tells them that, in case something goes wrong and Mr. Big is unable to connect with them, the cards will identify them to whoever he sends.
 The other members await their payment in Mexico.

-Police arrest Rolfe and try to beat a confession out of him while he maintains his innocence.
-He is released when his alibi checks out and the real robbery vehicle is found.
-Rolfe loses his job and decides to find the criminals and clear his name.
-He finds out Harris has fled the city.
-Correctly believing he must be one of the robbers, Rolfe pursues him to Tijuana.
-There, Rolfe beats Harris into revealing the gang's meeting place.
-At the airport police recognize Harris and kill him.
-Rolfe realizes he can impersonate Harris.
+Police arrest Rolfe and try to extract a confession while he maintains his innocence.
+He is released when his alibi is verified and the real robbery vehicle is found.
+Rolfe loses his job and resolves to find the criminals and clear his name.
+He learns that Harris has fled the city.
+Believing that he must be one of the robbers, Rolfe pursues him to Tijuana, where Rolfe forces Harris to reveal the gang's meeting place.
+At the airport, police recognize Harris and kill him.
+Rolfe realizes that he can impersonate Harris.
 In Harris’ luggage, he finds the mask and torn playing card.

-In Borados, Rolfe meets Kane and Romano.
-Unknown to Rolfe, Mr. Big is there, too.
-His true identity is revealed to be Tim Foster, a one-time high-ranking Kansas City police officer who was forced to retire when his name was linked to a scandal.
-Foster's conversation with Andrews, the insurance investigator of the robbery, whom Foster had summoned to Borados, reveals his plan: Foster never intended for his gang to split the money and get away.
-He will spring a trap on them, pretend he solved the robbery, get the 25% reward for having done so and possibly reclaim his job with the Kansas City police.
+In Borados, Rolfe meets Kane and Romano but does not know that Mr. Big is also there.
+His true identity is revealed to be that of Tim Foster, a former high-ranking policeman who was forced to retire when his name was linked to a scandal.
+Foster's conversation with insurance investigator Andrews reveals his plan: Foster never intended for his gang to split the money and escape.
+He will spring a trap on them, pretend that he solved the robbery, collect the 25% reward and possibly reclaim his job with the police.